MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -JournalingLogForManagedFoldersEnabled
-!!!
-Exchange Server 2010

-The JournalingLogForManagedFoldersEnabled parameter specifies whether the log for managed folders is enabled for journaling.
-The two possible values for this parameter are $true or $false.
-If you specify $true, information about messages that were journaled is logged.
-The logs are located at the location you specify with the LogPathForManagedFolders parameter.

-!!!
-Exchange Server 2013

-This parameter is used for coexistence with Exchange 2007 and Exchange 2010.
-Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
-This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

-The JournalingLogForManagedFoldersEnabled parameter specifies whether journaling activity is recorded in the managed folder log on the Mailbox server.
-Valid input for this parameter is $true or $false.
-The default value is $false.

-If you specify $true, information about messages that were journaled in managed folders is logged.
-The managed folder log directory is specified by the LogPathForManagedFolders parameter.

-!!!
-Exchange Server 2016

 The JournalingLogForManagedFoldersEnabled parameter specifies whether journaling activity is recorded in the managed folder log on the Mailbox server.Valid input for this parameter is$true or $false.
 The default value is $false.

 If you specify $true, information about messages that were journaled in managed folders is logged.
 The managed folder log directory is specified by the LogPathForManagedFolders parameter.

 ```yaml
 Type: $true | $false